 The Surface Book 3 claims to be Microsoft’s performance-driven laptop.
-That can sometimes pose a problem for the 15-inch model, which has to compete against powerhouses like the Dell XPS 15 and Apple MacBook Pro 16-inch.
+That can sometimes pose a problem for the 15-inch model, which has to compete against some of the best laptops like the Dell XPS 15 and Apple MacBook Pro 16-inch.
 Those laptops use powerful eight-core Intel Core i9 processors, which promise excellent performance.

 But a powerful 13-inch laptop is more rare.
 That’s where this smaller Surface Book 3 has a chance to shine.
 My review configuration came with an Intel 10th-gen Core i7 CPU, a discrete Nvidia GTX 1650 Max-Q graphics card, and a whopping 32GB of RAM.

 The $2,500 price is high, no doubt, but based on the specs alone, this might be the most powerful 13-inch laptop ever made.

 The Surface Book 3 is a bit of a contradiction.
 On the one hand, it remains the most futuristic laptop on the market today, despite a design that’s identical to the Surface Book 2 released in late 2017.
 Pushing a button and tearing off the display is just as satisfyingly geeky as always — no other 2-in-1 is quite so cool.

 And the build quality is excellent, rivaling the MacBook line for sheer elegance and solidity.
 There’s not a creak, bend, or groan from the laptop, no matter how you handle it, in the lid, the keyboard deck, or the chassis bottom.
 The Surface line, in general, is well made, and the Surface Book 3 offers perhaps the most impressive build quality of them all.